Texlon® ETFE Covered Courtyard

-The most recent redevelopment of Devonshire Square by Fletcher Priest Architects incorporates a Texlon® ETFE covered courtyard – a new active public space with a range of retail and restaurant facilities.
+Devonshire Square, the original spice warehouses of the historic East India Trading Company, comprises of twelve self-contained buildings on a five acre estate.
+The listed 18th century buildings were initially refurbished in the late 1970’s and successfully retained many of the original features of the individual buildings.
+The redevelopment of Devonshire Square by Fletcher Priest Architects incorporates a Texlon® ETFE covered atrium – a new active public space with a range of retail and restaurant facilities.
 The elegant courtyard, situated to the west of the estate, enables the space to be utilised all year round.
-This transparent Texlon® ETFE canopy oversails the building paraphet to create a naturally ventilated space that is supported by a delicate light weight steel structure.
+This transparent Texlon® ETFE canopy over sails the building parapet to create a naturally ventilated space that is supported by a delicate light weight steel structure.

 The courtyard roof affords occupants and guests improved comfort while the elegant design modernises the space and maintains the integrity of the historic surroundings.

 Atria and Courtyards Are Becoming the Oasis of Modern Cities and Create Habitable Spaces

 Most people live in areas with fluctuating weather, and those enjoying constant warm temperatures and sunshine, are often envied by the others.
 Especially by those of us in regions dealing with four or more seasons (like in Europe, where we currently have not only summer but also summer+).
 Independent of where you live, we always try and maintain the same level of comfort, a ‘room temperature’ level of warmth.
 When it’s hot outside, we want coverage from the sun and cool air conditioning.
 When it’s cold we want the warmth of the sunlight and heat – preferably we would like to be outside while enjoying ideal temperatures.